-During these years, WNBA has run seminars on bookselling techniques, published four books, led in-service courses for teachers on children’s books, sponsored book and authors luncheons and dinners, cooperated on local book fairs, been active as a non-governmental organization member at the United Nations, entertained visiting book women from abroad, and surveyed the status of women in publishing.
+During these 100+ years, WNBA has developed seminars on bookselling techniques, published four books, led in-service courses for teachers on children’s books, sponsored book and authors luncheons and dinners, cooperated on local book fairs, been active as a non-governmental organization member at the United Nations, entertained visiting book women from abroad, and surveyed the status of women in publishing.

 The first issue of The Bookwoman, the organization’s official publication, appeared in November 1936 through the generosity of Constance Lindsay Skinner, author, lecturer, and active member of WNBA.
 Since 1940, the WNBA Award (formerly the Constance Lindsay Skinner Award) has been given to a book woman for “meritorious work” in her special field.
 During the 1960s, the Amy Loveman National Award for the best personal library collected by an undergraduate in an American college was a major project.
-The Pannell Award (formerly The Lucille Micheels Pannell Award), which promotes the creative use of books with children, was established in 1982 with funds bequeathed by the late Pannell, who was a founder of the Chicago chapter of WNBA.
+The WNBA Pannell Award (formerly The Lucille Micheels Pannell Award), which promotes the creative use of books with children, was established in 1982 with funds bequeathed by the late Pannell, who was a founder of the Chicago chapter of WNBA.
 This award is given annually to bookstores who promote children’s reading.

 Believing that books have power, WNBA has made it possible for people engaged in various book activities to help broaden their part in the book world, and to know one another as individuals with common problems, aspirations, and goals.
 We welcome you to join us as part of the book community.
 Please visit our membership page for information on joining the organization.

 50th Anniversary book: Women in the World of Books